 The Public Affairs Section of the U.S. Consulate General in Shenyang is responsible for promoting a greater understanding of American life, society, economy, politics, education and culture.
 The Public Affairs Section carries out the U.S. Government’s information, cultural and educational exchange programs in the Shenyang consular district.
 The section also serves as the official voice of the United States in northeast China.

 Public Affairs staff work with students, educators, artists, athletes, and emerging leaders in many fields to run a range of cultural exchange programs in visual arts, performing arts, film, and arts education as well as English language teaching programs and sports initiatives.
-The section also coordinates and supports official exchange programs including the Fulbright Exchange Program, the International Visitors and Voluntary Visitors Program and the Humphrey Fellowship Program.
+The section also coordinates and supports official exchange programs including the International Visitors and Voluntary Visitors Program and the Humphrey Fellowship Program.

 Regional Security Office (RSO)